Nor is it Armed Forces Day, which we just had. It isn't even Memorial Day any more, really. And, it wasn't to start with, either! Huh??

 The above words, from the proclamation itself, General Orders No.11 from G.A.R. headquarters, make it clear that the reference is to the Civil War.
 So who is Logan and what is the G.A.R.?

-The G.A.R. was not a unit in the Civil War.
+The latter was not a unit in the Civil War.
 It was a group founded 6 April 1866 by Benjamin F Stephenson MD in Decatur IL for veterans of the U.S. Army who had served in the Civil War.
 He himself had served as surgeon of the 14th Illinois Infantry with the rank of Major.
-The unit was a regiment with the Union Army of the Tennessee, not to be confused with the Confederate Army of Tennessee, and the former was named for the river, the latter for the state.
-He served for a three year term ending 24 June 1864, after which he returned to Springfield IL, the state capital, to resume medical practice.
+The unit was a regiment with the Army of the Tennessee for a three year term ending 24 June 1864, after which he returned to Springfield IL, the state capital, to resume medical practice.

 Among the notable commanding officers of the Army of the Tennessee are its first, Ulysses S Grant, and its second, William T Sherman, who arranged for John A Logan to be its fifth and last after the war was actually over.
 There's a story there.
 The third commander, James B McPherson, was killed in action 22 July 1864 during the Battle of Atlanta, and Logan temporarily replaced him, but command went to another, Oliver O Howard from the Army of the Cumberland.
 Howard, like Sherman, was West Point; Logan wasn't.
 However, Sherman arranged for Logan to become commander so he could lead the army in the Grand Review to kind of make up for being passed over.
 It disbanded 1 August 1865.